BrendanBirdfield/OSMH-Mental-Health-in-Tech-Survey/README.md

 The answers from the survey question  'do you believe you have a mental health condition' were used to conditionaly replace the missing values of "Do you believe your productivity is ever affected by a mental health issue?"
 If there was a missing value in the productivity question and they answered 'no' to having a mental health condition then the missing value was replaced with 'not applicable to me' if they answered 'yes' to having a mental health condition then "no" was used as the answer to the productivity question.

+***Power BI***
 Data was then loaded into power BI to answer questions from the data including: Has employer's handling of mental health improved over time as rated by employees?
 How many working hours were lost due to poor mental health?
 Demographic differences in mental health between factors such as gender, age and location were also assessed.

+For the page on the effects of poor mental health in productivity, a measure was created to calculate estimates of hours wasted.
+The survey question 'what percentage of the work day was lost to poor mental health' was used to estimate the total hours lost to poor mental health per day.
+Answers ranged from 1-25% up to 76-100%.
+These lower and upper bounds were converted in to upper, middle and lower estimates of hours wasted per day.
+This was done by creating conditional columns multiplying 8 hours as an assumed average work day by the lower bound numbers in one column and the upper bounds in another.
+For example a response of 1-25% wasted work day would be converted into 8*0.01 (0.08) for the lower column and 8*0.25(2) for the upper column.

 **1.Demographic Differences**